 It happens, sometimes we forget to reapply sunscreen and we find ourselves with a sunburn.
 My favorite thing to use for sunburn is aloe vera, as a child I would pick a leaf from our yard and take out the gel and rub it in my body.
 It worked wonders and it worked fast.

-Now-a-days I don’t have aloe growing on my yard and I can’t always find fresh leaves at the store, so I buy this aloe vera gel and spray for after sun care.
+Now-a-days I don’t have aloe growing on my yard and I can’t always find fresh leaves at the store, so I buy this aloe vera spray or this other spray for after sun care.
 I’m personally liking the spray more because it’s less messy to apply.
 This is the only thing I use on my kids.

 For myself, I like the Sun Repair system from Goddess Garden because as we get older our skin needs extra care, and if I’m being honest here, I’m trying to avoid wrinkles for as long as I can.